muppin/mastering-DevOps/Interview Questions/FAQs.md

 - we have made use of decorators before the API/function definition for the authentication purpose, i.e. the authentication/authorisation action runs before function execution.
 - so this python API is running on an ec2 server and the ec2 url with port and path is configured in the github webhooks.
 - once the github webhook is congigured, now the automation works whenever /jira is commented under the issue a jira issue gets created.

+##  Do you write your own modules in terraform?

+When answering the question, "Do you write your own modules in Terraform?" you can provide a comprehensive response that showcases your understanding and experience with Terraform modules.
+Here’s a structured way to answer:

+### Affirmative Response with Details

+1. **Direct Affirmation**:
+   - **Yes, I write my own modules in Terraform.**

+2. **Describe the Purpose**:
+   - **Purpose of Writing Custom Modules**:
+     - I write custom Terraform modules to encapsulate and reuse common configurations across different projects.
+This helps in maintaining consistency, reducing code duplication, and simplifying complex infrastructure setups.

+3. **Examples of Modules**:
+   - **Examples of Custom Modules**:
+     - For instance, I have written modules for managing VPCs, EC2 instances, IAM roles, and security groups in AWS.
+These modules include parameterized inputs to allow flexibility and reusability.

+4. **Approach and Best Practices**:
+   - **Approach and Best Practices**:
+     - When writing modules, I follow best practices such as:
+       - Keeping modules focused on a single responsibility.
+       - Using meaningful variable names and providing default values where appropriate.
+       - Including comprehensive documentation and examples within the module.
+       - Writing outputs that provide necessary information for other parts of the infrastructure.
+       - Implementing versioning to manage changes and ensure backward compatibility.

+5. **Collaboration and Sharing**:
+   - **Collaboration and Sharing**:
+     - I also collaborate with team members to develop and maintain these modules.
+We host our modules in a version-controlled repository (e.g., GitHub) and use Terraform Registry or private registries for sharing within the organization.

+6. **Experience and Learning**:
+   - **Experience and Learning**:
+     - Writing my own modules has significantly improved my understanding of Terraform and infrastructure as code principles.
+It also enables me to contribute to the standardization of infrastructure practices within the team or organization.

+### Sample Response

+"Yes, I write my own modules in Terraform.
+I often create custom modules to encapsulate specific configurations, such as VPCs, EC2 instances, and security groups, to promote reusability and maintain consistency across different projects.
+When developing these modules, I adhere to best practices by focusing on single responsibilities, using clear variable names, and including thorough documentation.
+Additionally, I collaborate with my team to maintain these modules, hosting them in a version-controlled repository and sharing them through Terraform Registry.
+This practice not only streamlines our infrastructure management but also enhances my proficiency with Terraform and infrastructure as code."

+This answer demonstrates your technical expertise, understanding of best practices, and collaborative approach, providing a comprehensive overview of your capabilities with Terraform modules.